-Using Microsoft Word or LibreOffice/OpenOffice?
+Using Microsoft Word, LibreOffice, or Google Docs?
 Zotero's word processor integration allow you to add citations and bibliographies directly from your documents.

 You can also use Quick Copy keyboard shortcuts to copy citations and bibliographies to your system clipboard and then paste them into documents.
 Default shortcuts are Ctrl/Cmd-Shift-C (bibliography) and Ctrl/Cmd-Shift-A (citations).